NDCLab/lab-devOps/scripts/ndar_uploads/README.md

 ## Steps
 1. Use `gen_NDAR_csvs.py` to generate NDAR CSV files for each session of your dataset, using the appropriate REDCap data and mapping configuration.
 2. After generating the CSV files for all sessions, use `copy_zip_eeg_parallel2.sub` to copy and zip the EEG and create the template csv files for the EEG upload to NDAR. (**Note: new_ndar_submission.py is the base file but copy_zip_eeg_parallel2.sub utilizes the HPC for parallel processing and is more efficient for large datasets)**.
-3. Finally, use `concat_csvs.py` to copy key columns from the session-specific CSV files generated in step 1 and combine into the eeg csv files created in step 2, which can then be uploaded to NDAR.
+3. Use `concat_csvs.py` CSV files with the same name across all session folders into single combined CSVs for upload to NDAR.
+This ensures that all relevant data from each session is included in the final combined CSVs for submission.
+4. Finally,

 ## Gen_NDAR_csvs.py  Overview
 Required arguments are the dataset's redcap directory and a JSON file containing information on mapping the Redcap columns to the output CSVs.